MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 01-02/Note 3 - Print Statements.md

 ### System.out.println()

 The most common method for printing in Java is `System.out.println()`. *Println* is pronounced as *print line*.
 When you use this method, it **must** be inside of the `main()` method or a custom method in order for it to work.
+You cannot use just `println()` on its own – you need to write `System.out.println()` in full so that the interpreter knows where to find the method you're using (there may be different `println()` methods in other locations).

 In the example above, `System.out.println()` takes the string `"Hello World!"`, but it can also take numbers, booleans, characters, and other data types.
 The next lesson will cover different data types in Java.
+The semicolon at the end of the method call is necessary for the program to run.

 ### System.out.print()